seanpm2001/Takeout_Tuesdays/OldVersions/README/English/1/11-100/README.md

 - GMail
 - GNOME Calendar
 - Kontact
-- Other email services and programs that support `*.ics` files
+- Other calendar services and programs that support `*.ics` files

     </td>
   </tr>